-Section Title Summary of Content Start Page Before You Begin Items to consider or procedures to perform before testing is begun: Verify the operating environment.
-Protect Against Electrostatic Discharge (ESD) Allow the Analyzer to Warm Up Review the Principles of Connector Care Page 3-3 Service Test Equipment A list of additional equipment recommended for servicing the N9912A analyzer.
+Section Title Summary of Content Start Page Items to consider or procedures to perform before testing is begun: Verify the operating environment.
+Before You Begin Protect Against Electrostatic Discharge (ESD) Page 3-3 Allow the Analyzer to Warm Up Review the Principles of Connector Care Service Test Equipment A list of additional equipment recommended for servicing the N9923A analyzer.
 Page 3-5 Before Returning an Instrument to a Customer A list of things to do before returning an instrument to a customer after servicing is completed.
 Page 3-6 Operational Check An operation check that should be performed before returning an instrument to a customer.
-Page 3-6 Performance Tests (Keysight N7841A Software Package) a A list of performance tests included in the Keysight N7841A software package.
-Page 3-7 Adjustments (Keysight N7841A Software Package) a A list of adjustments included in the Keysight N7841A software package.
-Page 3-8 a.
-The Keysight N7841A software package must be purchased separately.
-Go to www.keysight.com/find/calibrationsoftware for information.
+Page 3-6 Performance Tests and Adjustments A list of performance tests and adjustments for the N9923A included in the Keysight N7841A software package.
+Page 3-7